A Blog by International Students at Leiden University

 Another perk of the Daily Dutch course is its price.
 You can participate for just 65€ (and an additional 10€ for renting the book) – that is definitely the cheapest course you can take in Leiden.

 To facilitate the integration of international students, it would be helpful to have more courses like Daily Dutch: It is fun, affordable and you can start in every year of your studies.
 Most Daily Dutch alumni would have loved to continue studying Dutch to a higher level – introducing Daily Dutch A2 (or even B level) would certainly be a huge success!
-So, if you want to improve your Dutch and make some great friend on the way, I wholeheartedly recommend the Daily Dutch course!
+So, if you want to improve your Dutch and make some great friends on the way, I wholeheartedly recommend the Daily Dutch course!

 The spots are limited (around 20), so make sure to sign up on time!